ApnaVehicle/AICreditRisk/README.md

-# Credit Risk Monitoring Agentic AI Platform
+# Argus Credit Risk Platform

 A comprehensive credit risk monitoring and management system powered by AI agents, built for NBFCs and financial institutions.
 This platform provides real-time portfolio monitoring, intelligent risk assessment, and proactive alerts.